Mozambique: Democratic era (1993–present)

 Mozambique held elections in 1994, which were accepted by most political parties as free and fair although still contested by many nationals and observers alike.
 FRELIMO won, under Joaquim Chissano, while RENAMO, led by Afonso Dhlakama, ran as the official opposition.
 In 1995, Mozambique joined the Commonwealth of Nations, becoming, at the time, the only member nation that had never been part of the British Empire.

 By mid-1995, over 1.7 million refugees who had sought asylum in neighbouring countries had returned to Mozambique, part of the largest repatriation witnessed in sub-Saharan Africa.
 An additional four million internally displaced persons had returned to their homes.
 In December 1999, Mozambique held elections for a second time since the civil war, which were again won by FRELIMO.
 RENAMO accused FRELIMO of fraud and threatened to return to civil war but backed down after taking the matter to the Supreme Court and losing.

 In early 2000, a cyclone caused widespread flooding, killing hundreds and devastating the already precarious infrastructure.
 There were widespread suspicions that foreign aid resources had been diverted by powerful leaders of FRELIMO.
 Carlos Cardoso, a journalist investigating these allegations, was murdered, and his death was never satisfactorily explained.

-Indicating in 2001 that he would not run for a third term, Chissano criticised leaders who stayed on longer than he had, which was generally seen as a reference to Zambian President Frederick Chiluba, who at the time was considering a third term, and Zimbabwean President Robert Mugabe, then in his fourth term.
+Indicating in 2001 that he would not run for a third term, Chissano criticised leaders who stayed on longer than he had, which was generally seen as a reference to Zambian President Frederick Chiluba and Zimbabwean President Robert Mugabe.
 Presidential and National Assembly elections took place on 1–2 December 2004.
 FRELIMO candidate Armando Guebuza won with 64% of the popular vote, and Dhlakama received 32% of the popular vote.
 FRELIMO won 160 seats in Parliament, with a coalition of RENAMO and several small parties winning the 90 remaining seats.
 Guebuza was inaugurated as the President of Mozambique on 2 February 2005 and served two five-year terms.
 His successor, Filipe Nyusi, became the fourth President of Mozambique on 15 January 2015.